uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/config_params/workspace_placement.rst

 #.
 The required workspace size is queried.
 #.
 A workspace of sufficient size is provided to the descriptor.
 #.
 Compute functions following the type of external workspace provided are called.
+#.
+The user is responsible for freeing the external workspace.

 This is shown in the following example code: